AI & Dev All Articles

 9. JAX (Google)

-This one is for performance nerds.
+This one is for performance lovers.
 JAX allows high-speed numerical computing and gradient-based optimization with autodiff + GPU acceleration.

 10. Gradio & Streamlit